gabriel-aplok/gabriel-aplok.github.io/_projects/project-walker.md

 - Removed gunner NPCs (will be added again soon).
 ```

 If you plan to showcase this add-on, **ONLY use the links I provide here**.
 DON’T create your own links and/or claim this as your own creation.
 Thank you!
-Or I need to request a DMCA to take-down your content. :)

 This will **ONLY** work in Minecraft version **1.21.0** or higher and don't use Beta/Preview Edition.